-(3) 2018 attendance is for the period of January 1, 2018 to the date of this AIF.
+- (1) Committees other than the three standing committees (Audit Committee, Corporate Governance and Nominating Committee, and Human Resources and Environment Committee). - (2) 2019 attendance is for the period of January 1, 2019 to the date of this AIF.

 Heather Zordel